Hotel and Lodging

 Tipping Practices

-Not mandatory: Tipping is not customary in Hong Kong.
+- Not mandatory: Tipping is not expected in Jakarta.

-Street food & local stalls: Tipping is not practiced.
+- Street food & local stalls: No tipping expected.

-- Apple Pay / Google Pay – usable at most larger retailers and restaurants.
+- Apple Pay / Google Pay – Limited acceptance; not widely supported

 Language: English Proficiency